Toughee/FinTerritorial/README.md

-# Spigot Dig - Ver 1.3
+# GDPdig - Ver 1.3.1

-Django application showing a summary of the financial information on a chosen US territory.
+Django application showing a summary of the financial information on a chosen territory inside North America.

 ## Information shown

 1. Gross domestic produce
 2. Main industry inside state

-### Why was this app made?
+## Why was this app made?

-I created this app to give every person factual financial data for any state they wish to search.
+This app is made with the goal of giving quick, financial data to anyone who needs it.

 ### Tools used